shawnr/practical-javascript-2-webapps/application-architecture/tips-for-refactoring.md

 * Avoid putting personal information in comments (nobody needs to see your name, rank, serial number, or anything else in the comments)
 * Comments are not an art project; consider other developers and the ease of reading comments while working on code

+Spending a little extra time to improve comments in our code is something we should do each time we make an edit.
+If we pay attention to the tips above, we can provide a better experience for everyone working on the project.